Sharp systolic inequalities for Reeb flows on the three-sphere: The fixed point theorem

-We conclude this section by constructing an example which shows that the conclusion of Theorem \ref{fixpoint} does not hold if in assumption (i) we replace the $C^1$-neighborhood of the identity by a $C^0$-neighborhood, that is, if we ask the map $\varphi = \pi(\tilde{\varphi})$ to be $C^0$-close but not $C^1$-close to the identity.
-The diffeomorphism $\varphi$ that we are going to construct fixes the origin but is not monotone and hence does not satisfy assumption (i) of Theorem \ref{fixpoint2}.
+We conclude this section by constructing an example which shows that the conclusion of Theorem \ref{fixpointmon} does not hold if we remove the radial monotonicity assumption.
+In this example, the map $\varphi= \pi(\tilde{\varphi})$ fixes the origin and is $C^0$-close but not $C^1$-close to the identity and not radially monotone.

 We work with the standard area form $\omega := dx\wedge dy$ on $\D$.
-We fix a natural number $n\geq 2$ and consider the smooth autonomous Hamiltonian
+We fix a natural number $n\geq 2$ and consider the smooth radial autonomous Hamiltonian